If you only have time to read one of my blogs make it number 24.

-Note that the scenes from television mentioned below can no longer be viewed in my website.
+Several scenes from television mentioned below can no longer be viewed on my website.

 Introduction, 30th May, 2019

-In February 2015 I created a website including a video of my journey to Morocco in 1995 and scans of most of the pages of five books that I wrote about the south of England in the 1980s.
-In the twelve months from 16th November, 2017 to 16th November, 2018 the site was visited by 8000 people.
+In February 2015, I created a website that included a video of my 1995 journey to Morocco and scans of most of the pages of five books that I wrote about the south of England in the 1980s.
+In the twelve months from 16 November 2017 to 16 November 2018, the site was visited by 8,000 people.

-In May 2018 I published my autobiography, ‘Happy Memories’, but very few copies were sold.
-I thought it might reach more people if I incorporated it into my website, and this what I did on September 10th.
-At the same time I added a sequence from my collection of scenes from films and television.
-From ten hours of recordings I chose a series of scenes from Russian and East European musicals that were filmed in the 1950s and broadcast in 1988.
-Not only are these a source of pleasure, but they are also of historic interest because they convey a feeling of optimism that conflicts with the popular image of that part of the world at that time.
+In May 2018, I published my autobiography, ‘Happy Memories’, and signed copies are available at half price from the link provided.
+I thought it might reach more people if I incorporated it into my website, and this is what I did on 10 September 2019.
+At the same time, I added a sequence from my collection of scenes from films and television.
+From ten hours of recordings, I chose a series of scenes from Russian and East European musicals that were filmed in the 1950s and broadcast in 1988.
+Not only are these a source of pleasure, but they are also of historical interest because they convey a feeling of optimism that conflicts with the popular image of that part of the world at that time.

 I then tried to upload the whole ten-hour collection in one-hour sequences.
 This was found to be impossible, but I was able to do it by dividing the collection into a hundred sequences, some of them taken from several programmes and others from only one.
 I included the words ‘Golden Treasury of Video’ in the titles so that people who find a scene and like it can find similar ones.
-Where my chosen scenes are very similar to ones already in the internet I avoided repeating them by providing a link.
-On 30th May 2019 I added an index to make the sequences easier to find.
+Where my chosen scenes are very similar to ones already on the internet, I avoided repeating them by providing a link.
+On 30 May 2019, I added an index to make the sequences easier to find.

 It must be said that some people don’t like my selections, but many people do.
-One lady returned them with a note to say that they made her forget her worries and that they took her and her friends back to what she called their ‘happy recollections’.
-For more about this collection see chapter 13 of my autobiography.
+One lady returned them with a note saying that they made her forget her worries and that they took her and her friends back to what she called their ‘happy recollections’.
+For more about this collection, see Chapter 13 of my autobiography.

 The panoramas that I produced in the 1970s can be viewed at